UNIVERSE-DAO/UNIVERSE/0 #DAO - Layer Zero/DAOIST.md

 ---
 <br>

-## Hidden in Plain Sight

-And of course, the joke...<br>
-DAOIST rhymes with **Taoist** — and that’s no accident.
-It reminds us that this protocol isn’t just technical.
+>It reminds us that this protocol isn’t just technical.
-It’s philosophical, ethical, and even spiritual.
+>It’s philosophical, ethical, and even spiritual.

-To walk this path is to **align before you build**.
+>To walk this path is to **align before you build**.
-To shape the system is to first understand its soul.
+>To shape the system is to first understand its soul.